-When it comes to Madison reading, my favorite feature with her Fire Kids Edition tablet is using my Parent Dashboard and setting up the parental controls.
+When it comes to Madison’s reading, my favorite feature on her Fire Kids Edition tablet is using my Parent Dashboard and setting up the parental controls.
 One fun thing about this is that I can not only use it via her Fire Kids Edition tablet but also on my computer if she’s already using it.
-I’m able to set limits such as, no games before reading for at least 15 minutes, and the shutdown mode which I’ve enabled.
-So there’s no device usage before 8am and after 8pm during the week.
+I’m able to set limits, such as no games before reading for at least 15 minutes, and the shutdown mode, which I’ve enabled.
+So there’s no device usage before 8 am and after 8 pm during the week.
 However, there are different limits for the weekend.
 These controls can be adjusted at any time I desire.

 Kids enjoy challenges, especially when there’s a reward at the end.
 Start a reading challenge in your own home, and the person who reads the most books gets a special treat at the end.
 While this is a competition and will get them started, however, I suggest giving each one who did the challenge something small while the winner gets the big prize.
 The little ones can enjoy picture books, while the older kids can read more challenging books.